 A fish pond with extended edges, to get more effect from the changes between water and soil.
 The area between water and soil is the most fertile marginal that exists.
 Also growing crops in layers creates ideal conditions for elements which thrive in a forest shadow.
 Changes or effect of changes is a microclimate and more productive overlap in natural conditions.
 The more changes glide over one another, the more differences can be created in a permaculture project the better it will be.

-You can see all kinds of agriculture also permaculture as counterfactual.
+You can see all kinds of agriculture also permaculture and regenerative farming as counterfactual.
 You can always ask the question, "what if" I had done this? - Do I try this? - It rains too much?
 Etc., etc., in a long and endless line of adapting to change and succession.

 It's about succession